labbces/ContFree-NGS/README.md

 # ContFree-NGS.py

-A very simple filter, open source software that removes sequences from contaminating organisms in your NGS dataset based on an existing taxonomic classification.
+A very simple filter, open source software that removes sequences from contaminating organisms in your NGS dataset based on a taxonomic classification file.

 ## Requirements
 * python >= 3.8.5